opus1993/pubrepo/content/post/2021-05-07-data-evangelist-part-10/index.md

 ![](1619440387850.gif)

-Standards in agriculture is an ancient topic.
+Standards in agriculture really is an ancient topic.
 They explain how we ended up with units of measure like the bushel and the furlong.
 I am reminded here of the role that former US Commerce Secretary (and eventual President) Herbert Hoover played in the 1920s.
 Under his leadership, government departments concerned with trade, the Census Bureau, and the Bureau of Standards were greatly expanded.
 He called over three thousand conferences to encourage efficiency, standardization, and the elimination of waste in industry.
-Hoover's Commerce Department played a key role in the development and regulation of several new technologies, including broadcast radio, passenger air travel, and mechanised agriculture.
+Hoover's Commerce Department played a key role in the development and regulation of several new technologies, including broadcast radio, passenger air travel, and mechanized agriculture.

 Henry Ford became a folk hero of sorts that decade by championing technology sharing, standardized automotive parts and processes, and reforms in patent litigation.
 "No man has a right to profit by patent only," said Ford, in 1925.
 "That produces parasites, men who are willing to lay back on their oars and do nothing.
 If any reward is due the man whose brain has produced something new and good, he should get enough profits from the manufacture and sale of the thing."

-All of the major growth businesses of the 21st century have benefited from scaled and standardized infrastructure, often in the form of **open source** software frameworks made possible with similar thinking.
+The major growth businesses of the 21st century have benefited from scaled and standardized infrastructure, often in the form of **open source** software frameworks, made possible with similar thinking.
 These include HTML, Unix, Android, Python, R, and many others.
 By augmenting parallel efforts, open source makes a society more efficient at producing higher quality products, like the mobile phone mentioned above.
 Three reasons:

 1.  **Efficiency:** When firms work more efficiently, the economy produces more (and better) software, software that can in turn, improve lives.
 If you believe that all the easy problems have already been solved, then on a macroeconomic level, open source allows you to move firms from lower-level work to higher level, yet-unsolved challenges.
 The results of this higher level work tends to be disruptive, rather than iterative, creating the churn that invigorates the economy.
 If every technology company must devote a few years of R&D solving the same 5-10 problems, that delays (or at the very least shifts capital from) the company's ability to be productive and produce technology that's valuable to society, not to mention, it raises the barrier for new market entrants to offer alternatives to established firms.